 So, how can we learn what the body is telling us?

 1. Since the physical is manifested from a prior mental and emotional state that has been active within you, ask yourself: How do I feel about it?
 What thoughts do I have about it?
 These thoughts and feelings existed before the ailment, and are the key to what needs your attention right now to be resolved and healed.
-For example, skin issues make feel insecure.
+For example, skin issues make us feel insecure.
 Yet these feelings of insecurity were present before then such as worrying how they appeared to others and whether they were accepted by others.
 It is the self-acceptance that should be focused on.
-Other times, skin issues are related to our boundaries – maybe someone crossed our our boundaries and hurt us or robbed us of something, or maybe we just need to set stronger boundaries and not be so kind to everyone.
+Other times skin issues may be related to our boundaries – maybe someone crossed our boundaries and hurt us, or maybe we just need to set stronger boundaries and not be so kind to everyone.
 The skin issues arise in this case to make us distance ourselves from other people.

 2. Now focus on the when.
 When did the ailment happen and when did the symptoms first appeared?
 How have you been feeling in the weeks prior?
 What has been happening in your life and what thoughts did you most often have?
 For example, you might have started having back issues when you started having relationship problems and felt unsupported.
 Or maybe you started having stomach problems because you’ve been in an extended period of stress, worry and being too self-critical.

-As an another example, people who don’t feel safe to express their emotions and feelings, and speak their truth, usually start having swollen tonsils, sore throat, infections, colds, and pneumonia.
+As an another example, people who don’t feel safe to express their emotions and feelings, and speak their truth, may sometimes start having swollen tonsils, sore throat, infections, and colds.
 This usually starts in childhood and many experience problems with their tonsils.
-To heal such issues – they need to be encouraged to find their voice and be in loving, affectionate, supportive environments where they can learn to express themselves freely, rather than feel suppressed, oppressed and unsafe.
+To heal such issues they need to be encouraged to find their voice and be in loving, affectionate, supportive environments where they can learn to express themselves freely, rather than feel suppressed, oppressed and unsafe.